mohamadi7613/mycheat/py/py.md

 ```

 ### String methods

++ Use " " when the string contains ' ' and vise versa
++ Most Python code uses single quotes ' ' by convention

 ```py
 a = "this is a string"                      # define a string esc = "I don't \n know"                      # \n = new line